ESI2022-team-e/backend/README.md

 Try it out:

-* Open http://localhost:8080/api/cars in the browser (should show the list of cars)
+* Open http://localhost:8080/api/cars in the browser (it should show the list of cars)

+## Deployment

+The project is deployed at: https://esi-2022-backend.herokuapp.com/.

+The same `/api/cars` API can be tested out on https://esi-2022-backend.herokuapp.com/api/cars.